kwikteam/phy-doc/install.md

 pip install git+https://github.com/vispy/vispy.git
 ```

 You'll need to type `source activate phy` in your console **every time you want to use phy**.
 This is to isolate the Python installation from the rest of your system.
+This is not required but strongly recommended.

 ### 3. Installing phy